Book of Shadows: Blair Witch 2: Development

 After the massive success of The Blair Witch Project, Artisan was eager to produce a sequel while the film's popularity was still at its peak.
 However, Haxan Films, who created the original film, was not ready to begin work on a follow-up, preferring to wait until the initial buzz had died down.
-In December 1999, Artisan decided to proceed without them, hiring Joe Berlinger, known for his work on true crime documentaries (this was his first and last narrative film for nineteen years), to direct.
+In late 1999, Artisan decided to proceed without them, organizing script competition with four writers—Jon Bokenkamp, Neal Marshall Stevens, Robert Parigi and an unknown writer—to separately write four different scripts, planning to choose the best one or combine them together.